 The Central Otago region was once thought to be unsuitable for wine growing—until a number of wineries sprang up in Wanaka and Queenstown and proved the experts wrong with their complex, distinctive vintages.

 There’s no better place to taste the Central Otago flavours than Rippon Winery, where the views are as good as the wines!
 Perched on top of a hill overlooking Lake Wanaka, Rippon Winery is the only vineyard located within walking distance of the township.

-For a more kid-friendly version of the Warbirds museum, the National Toy and Transport Museum boasts a fantastic collection of cars, aircraft, trucks, motorcycles, and more, plus enough toys to keep your young ones busy for hours.
+For a more kid-friendly version of the Warbirds museum, the National Transport and Toy Museum boasts a fantastic collection of cars, aircraft, trucks, motorcycles, and more.
+In addition, you’ll find enough toys to keep your young ones busy for hours.
 With indoor and outdoor play areas and an extensive store, you will want to allow plenty of time to explore!

 This is a perfect rainy-day option.

 After a long day of skiing, you may want to stop at the new Cardrona Distillery, where you can taste an array of spirits unlike any you’ve tried before.
 Be sure to check out the barrelhouse, where liquors are aged to perfection for up to ten years!

 This atmospheric cinema does things the old-fashioned way, with small theatres and a more intimate experience.
 From the sofas used for seats (plus an old car, so you can pretend you’re at a classic drive-through!) to the freshly-baked cookies at half-time (be sure to order ahead), Cinema Paradiso is not just about the movies.
 But the film selection is great as well.
 Check the movie times in advance, as all new releases are sure to be playing.